EmMDC/lmu-cmsi-3801-EmilioMDC--HW/README.md

 meaningful_line_count(filename)
 Counts the number of lines in a file that are neither empty, made up of whitespace, nor start with a #.
+Makes sure that the argument is positional only.

 Parameters:
 filename: The name of the file to read.